hackanda/CoDeScript/README.md

 --> Try it on your own first.
 If you are not getting any idea , you can have a headstart with my code that I have provided with this repo.
 If any any update you want to include you can ask for a pull request and you can upgrade the code however you like.

 --> To access the HTML file.
-Clone this repository to you local system and then open the HTML file through your browser.*(If you directly try to open it, It will show the HTML code and not the actual output)*
+Clone this repository to you local device and then open the HTML file through your browser.*(If you directly try to open it, It will show the HTML code and not the actual output)*

 **All the files are already there in this repo .
 Try Working on it.
 Good Luck! :)**